-Who can borrow?
+# Who can borrow?

-1. Lending Fintechs: Fintech platforms that focus on offering credit products directly or in partnership with financial institutions.
-These include solutions like invoice financing, supply chain financing, SME lending, BNPL (Buy Now Pay Later), embedded lending, and working capital loans.
-They often leverage data and technology to underwrite, disburse, and manage credit more efficiently.
+1. **Lending Fintechs:** Fintech platforms that **focus on offering credit products** directly or in partnership with financial institutions.
+These include solutions like **invoice financing, supply chain financing, SME lending, BNPL (Buy Now Pay Later), embedded lending, and working capital loans**.
+They often leverage data and technology to underwrite, disburse, and manage credit more efficiently.<br>

-2. Non-Lending Fintechs: Fintech platforms that offer financial services other than lending.
-These can include payment processing, expense management, payroll solutions, neobanking, wealth tech, and financial infrastructure tools.
-While they donโ€™t directly extend credit, many work with financial institutions or lenders to enable embedded financial services within their platforms.
+2. **Non-Lending Fintechs:** Fintech platforms that offer financial services other than lending.
+These can include **payment processing, expense management, payroll solutions, neobanking, wealth tech, and financial infrastructure tools**.
+While they don’t directly extend credit, many work with financial institutions or lenders to enable embedded financial services within their platforms.<br>

 3. **Private Credit Funds:** Investment vehicles that specialize in providing **non-bank debt financing** to businesses.
 These funds invest in **private debt instruments** such as term loans, structured credit, or asset-backed financing.
 Unlike traditional lenders, private credit funds often target higher-yield opportunities and operate with more flexible terms, catering to mid-sized or underserved borrowers.